GorbulasDev/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 ## Fast Payments

 ECA transactions are received in the recipient’s wallet almost instantly and the ECA received is spendable as soon as the transaction is confirmed in the blockchain.
-The confirmation process requires less than five minutes.
-After the upcoming hard fork, confirmations will require 90 seconds or less.
+The confirmation process requires less than 2.5 minutes.

 ## Transaction Fees Approaching Zero

-With transaction fees on the Electra network of 0.00001 ECA, it takes 100,000 transactions to accumulate one ECA worth of transaction fees (approximately $0.004 USD at time of this publication).
-The resulting cost per transaction is approximately $0.00000004.
+With transaction fees on the Electra network of 0.00001 ECA, it takes 100,000 transactions to accumulate one ECA worth of transaction fees (approximately $0.001 USD at time of this publication).

 ## Staking Rewards

-Currently, ECA features a 50% annual stake reward rate as an introductory rate.
-In order to increase the stability and longevity of the Electra Project, the annual stake reward rate will be reduced to 10% in Q3 of 2018.
-After the staking reward reduces to 10%, it will halve to 5% the following year, and 2.5% every year thereafter.
+Currently, ECA features a 2.5% annual stake reward rate.
+In order to increase the stability and longevity of the Electra Project, the annual stake reward rate will be reduced to 1.25% in Q4 of 2019.
+After the staking reward rate reduces to 1.25%, it will halve to 0.63% the following year, and by half every year thereafter.
+After eight years, the staking reward rate will be 0.002%.
 There is no fixed reward per block.
 Each stake reward is proportional to the amount staked relative to the total ECA in circulation.

-Minimum stake age: 24 hours
+Minimum stake age: 12 hours

 Maximum stake age: 30 days

-Additional information regarding the Proof of Stake reward structure for ECA can be found at:
+Additional information regarding the Proof-of-Stake reward structure for ECA can be found at:

 * https://electraproject.org/crypto-wallet-staking-guide-electra-project